Dubai International Financial Centre, Dubai, United Arab Emirates

 A further departure from traditional urban planning is the master plan's approach to parking.
 The cultural importance of the private vehicle in Dubai cannot be underestimated, and the development capacity of the DIFC is linked directly to the amount of parking space required.

-This strategy of freeing up the podium from standard parking applications means more attention can be given to providing public avenues, spaces and parks, reinforcing the original objective of creating a more vibrant and liveable city.
+This strategy of freeing up the podium from standard parking applications implied more attention can be given to providing public avenues, spaces and parks, reinforcing the original objective of creating a more vibrant and liveable city.
 The focal point is a 1km-long, Parisian-style boulevard, framed by the Emirates Towers and connecting the development with the World Trade Centre.

 The landscapes also provide shelter and shade at podium level, funnel the prevailing cooling winds and shelter from hotter breezes, and use the various water features as 'heat sinks' to ensure a more sustainable development.